 Once applicable only to dedicated plans, managed services can now be had for VPS, cloud, or co-location hosting as well.

 - Lack sufficient expertise to properly administer the space.

 - Are long on skills but short on time to manage a server yourself.

 - Can justify the extra expense.

-With managed WordPress hosting, you are renting not only the server but also its support team.
+With managed plans, you are renting not only the server but also its support team.
 Costs can vary.

 - Trouble-shooting and maintenance.

 - Software installations and upgrades.